 Step 1: To Make the Bread Dough

-- Mix: In a stand mixer bowl, combine the dry ingredients for the bread dough—1¾ cups bread flour, 3½ Tbsp cake flour, 1 tsp Diamond Crystal kosher salt, 3 Tbsp granulated sugar, and 1¼ tsp instant yeast.
+• Mix: Add 225 g bread flour ( cups + 2 Tbsp), 25 g cake flour ( Tbsp), 1 tsp Diamond Crystal kosher salt, 3 Tbsp granulated sugar, and 1¼ tsp instant yeast in a stand mixer bowl.
 Mix together with a hand whisk.

-- Add 1 large egg (50 g each w/o shell), beaten, to the dry ingredients.
-Then, add the 3 Tbsp whole milk and 3 Tbsp water, both at 86ºF (30ºC).
+• Add 1 large egg (50 g each w/o shell), beaten, to the dry ingredients.
+Add 50 ml whole milk (3 Tbsp + 1 tsp) and 50 ml water (3 Tbsp + 1 tsp), both at 86ºF (30ºC).
 Tip: I highly recommend using whole milk instead of reduced-fat milk.

-- Add the Butter and Knead: Once the dough starts to come together, add the small cubes of 2½ Tbsp unsalted butter (at room temperature).
+• Knead in the Butter: Once the dough starts to come together, add the small cubes of 35 g unsalted butter ( Tbsp; at room temperature).
 Continue to stir on low speed until the butter is incorporated and no streaks remain.
 Then, increase the speed to medium (Speed 4 or 6) and knead until the dough is silky, smooth, and elastic.

-- The Windowpane Test: When the dough gets silky and smooth, stop the mixer and use the windowpane test to see if the dough's gluten is well developed.
-Either pull on a part of the dough or tear off a small piece.
+• The Windowpane Test: When the dough feels silky and smooth, it‘s time for the windowpane test to see if the dough‘s gluten is well developed.
 Hold the dough in both hands and gently pull it into a square with your fingers.
 It should be very elastic, smooth, and shiny.
-If it's strong enough to stretch to a super-thin membrane without tearing and light can pass through the center, your dough passes the test.
-If the dough tears easily or doesn't stretch, the gluten isn’t quite ready yet.
-Knead the dough for another 2 minutes and test again.
+If it‘s strong enough to stretch to a super-thin membrane without tearing and light can pass through the center, your dough passes the test.
+If it doesn’t stretch or it tears too easily, knead for another 2 minutes and test again.

 Step 2: To Make the Biscuit Dough

-- Mix: Set a clean mixer bowl on the stand mixer fitted with a paddle attachment.
-Add the small cubes of ¼ cup unsalted butter (at room temperature) and ½ cup granulated sugar to the mixer bowl.
+• Mix: Set a clean mixer bowl on a stand mixer fitted with a paddle attachment.
+Add the small cubes of 60 g unsalted butter (¼ cup, at room temperature) and 100 g granulated sugar (½ cup) to the mixer bowl.

-- Slowly add a very small amount of 1 large egg (50 g each w/o shell), beaten, to the bowl and blend well with the butter mixture.
-Then, add another small amount of the beaten egg and blend.
+• Slowly add a very small amount of 1 large egg (50 g each w/o shell), beaten, to the bowl and blend well with the butter mixture.
+Next, add another small amount of beaten egg and blend.
 Continue until all the egg is well incorporated.

-- Divide: Weigh the biscuit dough on a scale.
+• Divide: Weigh the biscuit dough on a scale.
+Remember this weight, as you’ll need it later to measure portions of the dough.
 The total dough weight for 10 melon pan should be around 400–410 g.
-Remember this weight, as you’ll need it later to measure one-tenth portions of the dough.

-- Divide the total dough weight by 10 (for 10 melon pan) to get the target weight of each dough piece (in my case, 40–41 g).
+• Divide the total dough weight by 10 to get the target weight of each piece (40–41 g, in my case).
 Weigh the biggest piece first.
 Pinch off some dough if it‘s heavier than the target weight, then weigh again.
-Repeat until the dough piece reaches the target weight.
-Repeat with the other dough pieces, pinching off a bit of dough from a larger piece or adding some to a smaller piece by stuffing it inside.
+Repeat until it reaches the target weight.
+Repeat with the other pieces, pinching off a bit of dough from a larger piece or adding some to a smaller piece by stuffing it inside.

-- Pre-Shape: Roll the 10 pieces of biscuit dough into 10 balls.
+• Pre-shape: Roll the divided biscuit dough into balls.
 Place them on a baking sheet lined with a silicone baking mat or parchment paper.
 Cover with plastic wrap and rest in the refrigerator for 10 minutes until it hardens a bit so it‘s easier to handle.
-Then, proceed to Step 3: To Divide and Pre-Shape the Bread Dough.
+Proceed to Step 3: To Divide and Pre-Shape the Bread Dough.

 ★ For Both Hand-Kneading and Stand Mixer Methods (Steps 3, 4, & 5) ★